BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

 useMasterAsCompute: boolean [yes, no]               # Use master as compute instance, Default is no
 useMasterWithPublicIp: boolean [yes, no]            # Usage of public IP.
 Default is yes
-useSpotInstances: boolean [yes, no]                 # Only usable with Google Compute and AWS, offered unused Instances
+useSpotInstances: boolean [yes, no]                 # Only usable with Google Compute and AWS, offered unused Instances serviceCIDR                                         # Overwrites CIDR mask settings from used subnetwork.
+This might be
+                                                    # a security issue ...

 # HPC Cluster Software
 slurm: boolean [yes, no]                            # Enable / Disable SLURM Workload Manager.
 Default is no